BZoennchen/supercollider-book/_build/html/_sources/intro.md

 # Introduction

+>I got reconnect properly with computers [...]
+I didn't have to use someone else's idea of what a delay, or a reverb, or a sequencer shoud do, or should sound like; I could start from the ground, and think in terms of sound and maths.
+It was like coming off the rails. -- *Jonny Greenwood*

 In its early state, *cyberculture* promised a new kind of creative freedom, an innovative age of anarchistic collaboration and self-expression, but that dream was quickly overturned in favor of making money.
 Watching the unstoppable force of the hyper-capitalist sector bringing down the fruits and spoils of open collaboration and transparency was heartbreaking to me.
 I was too young to be part of the *The Early Days* and could only dive into leftover pieces, such as the *Gaming Culture* which has dissolved as well.